 Real bone stocks get their digestive healing benefits from REAL bones!
 So you do have to make these yourself.
 Which is not hard!

 I teach all my clients how to do this and send them home with recipes.
-If you’re new at it, just start with a simple chicken stock (click here for video how-to).
+If you’re new at it, just start with simple chicken stock.

 Need more help?